Digital images are made up of a

 image is scaled up to final output size.

-show display, we recommend that images be 300dpi when they are placed and
+custom-printed trade show displays, we recommend that images should be about

 display graphics, and higher resolutions are unnecessary.
 If you are